Chart Color Schemes

 Lake Albert is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the suburb of Lake Albert (NSW) is estimated to be around 6,325 as of Feb 2026.
-This estimate reflects an increase of 34 people since the 2021 Census, which reported a population of 6,291.
-The change is inferred from AreaSearch's resident population estimate of 6,224 based on the latest ERP data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
-This level of population results in a density ratio of 257 persons per square kilometer.
-Population growth was primarily driven by natural growth, contributing approximately 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Lake Albert's population is estimated at around 6325 as of Feb 2026.
+This reflects an increase of 34 people (0.5%) since the 2021 Census, which reported a population of 6291 people.
+The change is inferred from the resident population of 6224, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 106 validated new addresses since the Census date.
+This level of population equates to a density ratio of 257 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the suburb of Lake Albert (NSW) was primarily driven by natural growth that contributed approximately 55% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the suburb's population is expected to decline by 398 persons by 2041.
-However, growth across specific age cohorts is anticipated, with the 85 and over age group projected to grow by 193 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, over this period, projections indicate a decline in overall population.
+The suburb's population is expected to shrink by 389 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 194 people.

 Frequently Asked Questions - Population